The Ayakashi Hunter's Tainted Bride: Characters

 Yako is the 1st Division Captain of The Imperial Chamber of the Onmyo (皇國陰陽寮) and the present head of the Benitsubaki clan guarding The Five Element Barrier (五行結界).
 He's a man with courage and a sense of justice.
 Due to his family's ancestral curse, he has to ingest the blood of women with high spiritual energy in order to survive, yet it gifts him strong combat capability and ability to speed up recovery.
-He visits Byakurenji's villages to find suitable candidates for marriage and to provide him blood, saves Nanao from Byakurenji's abuse and recognizes her spiritual energy level, that makes him start a contract marriage with her.
-He falls in love with Nanao and promises to kill the ayakashi which left the "spiritual seal" on her.
+He visits Byakurenji's villages to find suitable candidates for marriage and to provide him blood, saves Nanao from the Byakurenji's abuse and recognizes her spiritual energy level, that makes him start a contract marriage with her.
+He falls in love with Nanao and promises to kill the ayakashi which left the "spiritual seal" on her.After fighting against Nurriyaon alongside The Imperial Chamber of the Onmyo, and after Nanao sealed Nurriyaon within Tokiko, Yako and Nanao officially held their wedding.
+On his 26th birthday, Himiko told him that the scar on Nanao's forehead was caused by sealing Great Ayakashi, not the "spiritual seal" left by Ayakashi.

-Yako is dubbed by Yūichirō Umehara in promotional videos and audio comics.